ffvoigt/minimal-mistakes-playground/_pages/features.md

     title: "Capable of multiview imaging"
     excerpt: 'The mesoSPIM has a vertical sample rotation axis similar to the original SPIM.
 This allows 360° rotation of the sample without changing the direction of gravity.
 This avoids any rotation-induced distortions of soft samples.
-    Shown is a multi-color acquisition (Alexa 594 & Autofluorescence excited at 405 nm) of a 7-day old chick embryo stained for neurofilament and cleared using BABB. '
+    Shown are maximum intensity projections of a multi-color acquisition (Alexa 594 & Autofluorescence excited at 405 nm) of a 7-day old chick embryo stained for neurofilament and cleared using BABB. '
     url: "/assets/images/features/multiview-3840.jpg"
     btn_label: "Enlarge image"